junyali/eXtra-Ores/README.md

 - Infernium Ore, found in the nether with fiery properties (WIP)
 - Voidium Ore, found in the end (WIP)

+## To do

+- Add recipes (I don't know why but they don't work :( )
+- Add more functionality, balance stats of tools and armours
+- Convert block and item registries to DataGens (tried this once and gave up after like 3 hours due to lack of documentation)

 ## How to run / build

 ### Requirements